The U.S. Open is heading back to Oakmont Country Club

 - Connect to a UK ExpressVPN server.

 - Go to www.skysports.com/watch or use the app, then sign in with your subscription or a Now TV pass.

 - Start watching.

-There are no format changes for the 2016 U.S. Open.
-It’s a 4-day, 72-hole tournament with a field of 156 of the world’s best players.
+There are no format changes for the 2017 U.S. Open.
+The exciting competition will continue with the world’s best players.

 First tee times are usually around 11am US Eastern Time on Days 1 and 2, then at 1.30pm on Days 3 and 4.
 Check listings to see when coverage starts on your chosen stream.

 Spieth, McIlroy, Rose… who’s going to win?

 So, who’s your pick for the 2017 U.S. Open title?

 Jordan Spieth has spent plenty of time at the top of the world rankings in recent years — he must be favorite.
 You can’t count out other recent champs like McIlroy and Rose either.
 Both are still in good form.